 - You can find numbers for ALL Los Angeles based rescue groups and shelters in a free newspaper called PET PRESS found at pet stores and vet offices.
 If you live outside of LA, then go online and GOOGLE cat/kitten rescue groups in your city or town.

-- Shelters will put newborn kittens down within 24 hours but sometimes it is best if you cannot properly care for the kittens or if they are ill, injured or near death. any shelters have volunteers that will take the kittens if you bring them in early in the morning so they have time to call foster help.
+- Shelters will put newborn kittens down within 24 hours but sometimes it is best if you cannot properly care for the kittens or if they are ill, injured or near death. any shelters have volunteers that will take the kittens if you bring them in early in the morning so they have time to call rescue groups for help.

 - Many Cat Rescues Groups hold adoptions in your local pet stores on the weekends.
-Call the pet stores such as Petco and PetSmart to see what time they are there and bring the kittens to them so a rescue group can help you!
+Call the pet stores such as Petco and PetSmart to see what time they are there and bring the kittens to the rescue group.
 Usually a kind foster worker will take the kittens from you.
 If they do not have room they will advise taking the kittens to the Shelter.

-- PLEASE OFFER A DONATION TO THE VOLUNTEER OR RESCUE GROUP WHO TAKES THE KITTENS!
+- PLEASE OFFER A DONATION TO THE RESCUE GROUP WHO TAKES THE KITTENS!
 They do not get paid for their services!